Sergei-Nikolaienko/blogpost-manager/README.md

 - Responsive design that works on desktop and mobile devices.

 # Technologies Used
-React: A JavaScript library for building user interfaces.
-React Router: A library for declaratively routing in React.
-Redux Toolkit: A set of tools for efficient Redux development, including simplified API and immutable updates.
-Axios: A promise-based HTTP client for making API requests
+- React: A JavaScript library for building user interfaces.
+- React Router: A library for declaratively routing in React.
+- Redux Toolkit: A set of tools for efficient Redux development, including simplified API and immutable updates.
+- Axios: A promise-based HTTP client for making API requests.

 # Getting Started
 ## To run the app locally, follow these steps: